raleel/cfi-srd-pt/0008_Combat.md

 Fighting is far more than simply injuring or killing an opponent.
 Combative arts teach many methods of _defeating_ a foe, perhaps rendering them helpless or forcing them into situations where they must capitulate, without necessarily needing to cause them harm.
 Special Effects represent these techniques and control how they occur in play.

 Whenever opponents engage in a Differential Roll of their respective fighting skills, any resulting difference in success levels indicates an opportunity for Special Effects to occur.
-This reflects one combatant maneuvering his opponent into a disadvantageous situation which can be exploited using a cunning trick or tactic.
+This reflects one combatant maneuvering his opponent into a disadvantageous situation which can be exploited uCanto a cunning trick or tactic.

 The number of Special Effects received depends on the difference between the Levels of Success, as illustrated on the [Differential Roll Results table](0005_Skills.md?id=differential-roll-results-table).

 If any Special Effects are won during an exchange, they must be selected before Damage and Hit Location, if any, are rolled.
-In cases where the recipient is badly wounded in addition to receiving a Special Effect, Endurance rolls are resolved after the application of the effect.
+In cases where the recipient is badly wounded in addition to receiving a Special Effect, Tolerância rolls are resolved after the application of the effect.

 Special Effects cover a diverse range of situations and techniques.
 Some are designed specifically for attacks, while others are intended for defense, and a few are adaptable for either circumstance.
 Certain Special Effects can also be limited to specific weapon types or specific dice rolls, requiring a Critical or Fumble result on their skill check for instance.

 When two or more Special Effects are gained, the combatant may freely mix and match which ones are selected, providing the prerequisite conditions for each one is met.
 Some effects can be stacked.
-For example, an attacker who rolls a Critical Success and wins two Special Effects could choose Maximize Damage twice rather than choosing two separate offensive maneuvers.
+For example, an attacker who rolls a Critical Success and wins two Special Effects could choose Maximize Damage twice rather than chooCanto two separate offensive maneuvers.

 ### Special Effects Table